WillDean1997/CSCI246/README.md

 for the course in Piazza.

 * [Link to Piazza course page](piazza.com/montana/fall2018/csci246/home) - use this link once you are signed up for the class.

-You can direct message Prof. Fasy and the TAs in Piazza, but if you would prefer to email Prof. Fasy, please
+* You can direct message Prof. Fasy and the TAs in Piazza, but if you would prefer to email Prof. Fasy, please
 use: brittany.fasy@montana.edu.

 Office hours:

 * Prof. Fasy: M,W 17:10 - 18:30, and by appointment.
 * Sam Micka: TBA
-* Rostik Mertz: TBA
+* Rostik Mertz: M 8:00 - 9:00.
 * Kirby Overman: W,F 15:10 - 16:00.

 ## Accessing this Repo